 Similarly, if a person enters the United States without documentation and remains in the United States for more than a year and leaves the United States, that person has a 10-year bar, for which there is a waiver.
 However, if that same person returns to the United States or attempts to return to the United States without documentation and before curing their bar, then they will have a permanent bar also, for which there is no waiver during the 10 years of the bar.

 Generally, to accrue unlawful presence, you must be over 18.
 However, the permanent bar has an exception to that.
 I’ve seen a 12-year old who has a permanent bar because their parents brought them here at six years old and they stayed until they were 10, went back to Mexico, and came back when they were 12, all undocumented.
 There is also an aggregate part to this bar; the one-year stay does not have to be all at once.
 One must be very careful about their entries and exits in order to not bar themselves from future legalization of lawful permanent residency.

-For more information on Undocumented Multiple Entries & Exits, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (505) 365-1030 today.
+For more information on Undocumented Multiple Entries & Exits, an initial consultation is your next best step.
+Get the information and legal answers you are seeking by calling (505) 407-0066 today.